mateodelnorte/ozone/README.md

 var ozone = new Ozone();
 ```

-Make a call to the API using the get or getAtTime methods.
+Make a call to the API using the get method.

-  The get function calls to the https://api.forecast.io/forecast/APIKEY/LATITUDE,LONGITUDE endpoint.

 ```
 ozone.get(latitude, longitude, function (err, res, data) {